 Rocket arena overtime implements a couple of features that are different from the CTF game and different from the Rocket Arena mod.
 First, quick weapon switching is automatically enabled, regardless of the server's normal quick weapon switching setting.
 Second, there is a player health countdown.
 Players lose one unit of health per second.
 If a player's health drops to zero, he dies and the message "... ran out of health" is displayed.
-If a player kills someone else, all of his health, armor, and ammo are fully restored.
+If a player kills someone else, he is given a kill bonus of +50 health and +50 armor.
 The health drain discourages camping and encourages players to engage the enemy while their health is close to full strength.
 The longer players wait to engage the enemy at the start of the overtime, the less health they will have.

 Rocket arena overtime is designed for public servers and is probably not appropriate for matches.
-To use rocket arena overtime, set the "ot\style" cvar to "1".
-You can control the number of rocket arena rounds using the "ot\rarounds" cvar, which defaults to "3".
+To use rocket arena overtime, set the "ot_style" cvar to "1".
+You can control the number of rocket arena rounds using the "ot_rarounds" cvar, which defaults to "3".